piisa/pii-preprocess/doc/text.md

 In the special "tree" mode, the code tries to infer a hierarchical tree document by using leading indent: the "indent" parameter indicates how many additional indent characters are used to detect each level in the tree, with 0 indent used as top-level elements.
-Chunks are delimite as in the "line" mode.
+Chunks are delimited as in the "line" mode.

 Tree documents dumped as raw text by the pii-data package with an indent option will have this structure, and hence the original tree can be recreated.